 Best Places to Post Line Cook Job Openings

-Some good places to post your line cook job are:
+Some good places to advertise your line cook job are:

 - Culinary Agents: Pay-as-you-go posts run $49 per placement, but if you have several openings, they have monthly subscriptions that range from $100-$200 per month.
 This site also has an “I want to work here” feature that allows applicants to find your restaurant when you do not have any openings.